-Licensing FY23 FY24 FY25
+Licensing FY24 FY25 FY26

 Licensing Actual Adopted Recommended

-Budget 488,749 357,139 381,798
+Budget 587,874 312,496 413,713

-FTEs 2.5 4.0 4.0
+FTEs 4.0 4.0 4.0

-FY23 FY24 FY25
+FY24 FY25 FY26

 Performance Metrics Actual YTD Goal

-Number of Licenses Processed 881 954 1,200
+Number of Licenses Processed 487 469 480

-- In FY24, the Licensing Division continues to host Zoom hearings for the License Commission.
-The Licensing Division will continue to provide Licensees with assistance as it pertains to the continuation of Outside Dining Permits.
-In spite of staff shortages, the Licensing Division was able to successfully renew all applicants without delay. - Fiscally, the Licensing Division revenue has continue to increase.
+- In FY25, the Licensing Division continues to host hearings for the License Commission. - The Licensing Division is currently working with various City departments to develop a comprehensive process as it pertains to Outside Dining and Food Trucks. - Fiscally, the Licensing Division revenue has continued to increase.
 We have recently introduced an additional payment method for the convenience of Licensees.
 The Licensing Division now has the ability to accept credit card payments.